What is academic support? Academic support means complete freedom.

 Your tutor won’t always be a qualified and experienced teacher.
 In some cases, you can get gifted students.

-When it comes to this kind of one on one tutoring, you can enjoy a methodology completely different to what you get in school.
+When it comes to this kind of one on one home or online tutoring, you can enjoy a methodology completely different to what you get in school.

 It mightn’t be the refined pedagogy of a teacher with years of training.
 However, you’ll probably get on with them much better.
 The lessons can be much more relaxed.
 The tutors will probably be younger than your typical teacher, too.